-TrustFactory CAs may renew Certificates which have either been previously renewed or previously rekeyed (subject to the points above).
+TrustFactory CAs may renew Certificates which have either been previously renewed or previously re-keyed (subject to the points above).
 The original Certificate should be revoked after renewal is complete.

-For all TrustFactory CAs, the TrustFactory system will automatically generate and send an email notifying the Subscriber of the need for renewal of a certificate, at least 28 days before the expiry date.
-The email will be sent the registered subscriber email address.
+For all TrustFactory CAs, an email must be generated and sent an email notifying the Subscriber of the need for renewal of their certificate, at least 28 days before the expiry date.
+The email must be sent to the registered subscriber email address.